Center for Internet Security: CIS Controls and CIS Benchmarks

 CIS Benchmarks are a collaboration of the Consensus Community and CIS SecureSuite members (a class of CIS members with access to additional sets of tools and resources).
 The Consensus Community is made up of experts in the field of IT security who use their knowledge and experience to help the global Internet community.
 CIS SecureSuite members are made up of several different types of companies ranging in size, including government agencies, colleges and universities, nonprofits, IT auditors and consultants, security software vendors and other organizations.
-CIS Benchmarks and other tools that CIS provides at no cost allow IT workers to create reports that compares their system security to universal consensus standard.
-This fosters a new structure for internet security that everyone is accountable for that is shared by top executives, technology professionals and other internet users throughout the globe.
+CIS Benchmarks and other tools that CIS provides at no cost allow IT workers to create reports that compare their system security to universal consensus standard.
+This fosters a new structure for internet security that everyone is accountable for and that is shared by top executives, technology professionals and other internet users throughout the globe.
 Further, CIS provides internet security tools with a scoring feature that rates the configuration security of the system at hand.
 For example, CIS provides SecureSuite members with access to CIS-CAT Pro, a "cross-platform Java app" which scans target systems and "produces a report comparing your settings to the published benchmarks".
 This is intended to encourage and motivate users to improve the scores given by the software, which bolsters the security of their internet and systems.
 The universal consensus standard that CIS employs draws upon and uses the accumulated knowledge of skillful technology professionals.
 Since internet security professionals volunteer in contributing to this consensus, this reduces costs for CIS and makes it cost effective.